catafest/colab_google/README.md

   catafest_027.ipynb - testing the new Torch-TensorRT on google colab;

-  catafest_028.ipynb - PyTorch and torchvision and save the model to Google drive;
+  catafest_028.ipynb - PyTorch and torchvision and save the model to Google Drive;

   catafest_029.ipynb - simple data processing of the first image from NASA's James Webb Space Telescope;